GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/ProppantTransport.rst

 where :math:`c_{s}` is the saturation or maximum fraction for proppant packing, :math:`s` is the sphericity and :math:`d_p` is the particle diameter.

-The growth of the settled pack is controlled by the interplay between proppant gravitational settling and shear-force induced lifting as (Hu et al., 2018),
+The growth of the settled pack in an "inter-facial" element is controlled by the interplay between proppant gravitational settling and shear-force induced lifting as (Hu et al., 2018),

 .. math::
     \frac{d H}{d t} =  \frac{c u_{p}}{c_{s}} - \frac{Q_{lift}}{A c_{s}},